 Forgetting that expansion, contraction, and churn compound.
 These rates apply to the growing base each month.
 A 4% expansion rate means growing amounts of expansion dollar as MRR grows, not a fixed dollar amount.

 Modeling gross metrics instead of net.
 If 4% of customers expand but 1% contract, don’t model 4% expansion.
 Model 3% net expansion.
-Or track expansion and contraction separately (better).
+Or track expansion and contraction separately (better), especially if you also operate usage-based SaaS revenue streams that behave differently.

 Not updating assumptions regularly.
 If market conditions change, your historical averages become less predictive.
 Update the model monthly with rolling 6-month averages of your key rates.